 Further, this couple is lucky because they bought their home several years ago for $1.2M.
 Now imagine renting a house for $6,000 a month and trying to save up $300,000 for a downpayment on a median priced home.
 Difficult to do with less than a $300,000 household income.
 Probably impossible without living in a one bedroom for “only” $3,200 a month or getting help from their parents.

-I recommend checking out rates on Credible, one of the largest online lending platforms today for free.
+I recommend checking out mortgage rates online.
 Qualified lenders compete for your business so you can get the lowest rate possible.

 I was able to refinance my loan for free to a 7/1 jumbo ARM at 2.625%.
 But I’ve seen rates that are even lower.
 Everybody needs to take advantage of record-low mortgage rates to refinance and maybe buy if you are ready to settle down.